Why financial institutions sponsor MoneyTime’s financial literacy program

 • Experiential learning through gamification

-When financial institutions sponsor this initiative, they’re enabling access, equity, and excellence in education, something schools are proud to promote.
+This is at no cost to schools.
+When financial institutions sponsor this initiative, they’re enabling access, equity, and excellence in financial education, something schools are particularly excited about because financial education is mandatory in the NZ school curriculum from 2026.

 A strategic investment in the future

 Growing financial literacy makes good sense for financial institutions, it is both a social good and a business advantage.
-By sponsoring MoneyTime, your institution helps shape smarter citizens, stronger communities and financial resilience in New Zealand and Australia.
+It is an investment in your future customers, the community and your brand.